bogdaniordan/store-management-tool/README.md

 - **Store manage:** Admin users can create and manage stores by assigning them to different users.
 - **Product and category creation:** Admin and manager users can manage products and categories.
 - **Users manage:** Users can be created an managed by users with Admin role.
-- **Authentication and authorization:** Users can register and then authenticate.
-Endpoints authorize their requests based on roles and permissions
+- **Authentication and authorization:** Users can register and authenticate.
+REST endpoints authorize the requests based on roles and permissions.

 ## User roles